 Homemade, from-scratch, whiskey caramel sauce made with Fireball whiskey for extra cinnamon flare!
+You’ll want this Fireball Whiskey Caramel Sauce on EVERYTHING!

 All of those recipes can wait.
 I only made this Fireball Whiskey Caramel Sauce last weekend, but I had to move it to the top of the list.
 It’s that good.